tuzhaopeng/NMT-Coverage/README.md

 We are still in the process of releasing our neural machine translation (NMT) code, which alleviates the problem of fluent but inadequate translations that NMT suffers.
 In this version, we introduce a coverage mechanism (NMT-Coverage) to indicate whether a source word is translated or not, which proves to alleviate over-translation and under-translation.

-If you use our code, please cite our paper:
+If you use the code, please cite our paper:

 <pre><code>@InProceedings{Tu:2016:ACL,
   author    = {Tu, Zhaopeng and Lu, Zhengdong and Liu, Yang and Liu, Xiaohua and Li, Hang},